 Who should receive sedation during a dental visit?
 Patients with a gag reflex or tooth sensitivity issues can be good candidates.
 Likewise, an individual receiving a lengthy treatment or multiple treatments makes sense.

 Patients who struggle to sit still or have a fear of needles can be good candidates.
 In some instances, children may need sedation if they are not cooperating during a visit.

-Individuals with dental phobia make excellent candidates for sedation dentistry services, too.
+According to the Top Dentist in Dubai, individuals with dental phobia make excellent candidates for sedation dentistry services, too.
 After all, pursuing preventative dental care is important for those hoping to avoid bigger issues later.
 The right sedation can help a patient feel less apprehensive about visiting the dentist for routine care.

 Ask About the Types of Services